A Diverse Region with Rich History and Culture

 The Limousin Region of France

-Limousin is a rural region hours south of Paris, east of Bordeaux.
+Limousin is a rural region hours south of Paris, east of Bordeaux in Nouvelle-Aquitaine.
 Major attractions are the huge national forests for camping, biking and hiking.
 A countryside drive means you’ll pass herds of chestnut red cattle and old oak forests.
 This very special oak is claimed solely by the house of Remy Martin.
 Aging in Limousin oak casks is what gives the Cognac its complex flavor.

-This capital of the Limousin region, like many French towns in central France, dates back 2 millennia to the Romans, when it was called Augustorotum, after the Emperor Augustus.
+This capital of the Limousin region and the third biggest city in Nouvelle-Aquitaine, like many French towns in central France, dates back 2 millennia to the Romans, when it was called Augustorotum, after the Emperor Augustus.
 The city was among the earliest in France to be evangelized to Christianity, by St. Martial, in the 3rd century.
 Constant raids by German tribes had the city largely abandoned for centuries, until the Abbey of St. Martial was built, and his remains entombed.

 Limoges became a center for music and arts from the 9th to the the 14th centuries, when its fortifications were breached and it was invaded by Edward the Black Prince.
 Today, Limoges is known worldwide for its porcelain industry.
 Limoges porcelain is made from kaolin, which is abundant in the area.
 Les Halles market is packed with a range of food stuffs such as fois gras and noisette (a locally produced hazelnut liqueur).
 Many visitors to the area arrive via train to Limoges original 1920’s era train station.